 Shannon started skiing in Whistler at the age of 2.
 She skied with the Whistler Mountain Ski Club for the duration of her ski racing career, retiring after racing 4 years of FIS.
 After a brief stint of ski cross training, during National Team selection camps, Shannon decided to move to Alberta to study Kinesiology at the University of Calgary.
 After a few years away from the sport, she began to feel the need to become involved in ski racing again.
 Shannon spent 3 years coaching for the Calgary Alpine Race Club, while completing her degree at U of C. Shannon is happy to be working with the athletes both on and off snow as a development level coach and a certified strength and conditioning specialist.
 Her passion for sport and performance propels her to motivate athletes towards achieving their goals and potential in skiing and in fitness.

 Chris has a long history with WMSC having been a racer, coach, parent of a racer, board member and now office administrator.
-She comes from a family committed to skiing with her father, Bob Parsons, competing in alpine which at that time included nordic and jumping – there was even a jump hill at Seymour!
+She comes from a family committed to skiing with her father, Bob Parsons, competing in alpine which at that time included nordic and jumping.
 Bob went on to found the Weasel Workers – the annual Parsons speed race is in his memory.
 The family tradition continued with brother Jim joining the WMSC coaching staff as a coach.

-Chris grew up in Burnaby and started skiing when she was 3 years old.
-She began racing in the Nancy Greene Ski League at Mt Seymour when she was 8 years old.
-Chris raced for Mt.
-Seymour until 1968, after which she joined WMSC.
-She skied for the Vancouver Ski Team from 1969 – 1973 (along with Dave Murray), the highlight of which was winning the Pontiac Cup overall speed title in 1972.
+Chris grew up in Burnaby and started skiing when she was 3.
+She began racing in the NGSL at Mt Seymour at 8.
+She raced for the Vancouver Ski Team from 1969 – 1973 (along with Dave Murray).

 Chris is married to Brian who currently works as a consultant and fishing guide.
 Chris and Brian's daughter Alison, skied for WMSC, was a member of the BC ski team from 2003-2007 and was the overall Pontiac Cup winner in 2006.
-Alison graduated from Montana State University in June 2011 where she was on the ski team competing in NCAA Tier 1, and currently doing her Family Practice residency in Ft.
-St. John.
+Alison raced NCAA with Montana State University from 2007-2011.

 Maria was born, raised and learned to ski in Sudbury, Ontario.
 After graduating from the University of Guelph with a Bachelor of Commerce she spent 6 months in Norway then 3 years across Southern Ontario working for a restaurant chain.
 Since 1990, she has called Whistler home where she enjoys hiking with her dog Mugs summer and winter, digging in the dirt in her garden, boating & swimming in the summer and snowshoeing or skiing in the winter.
 Maria has spent most of her working life in the hospitality and tourism industry both on the front line and in the back office keeping things organized.
 Maria has been an active member of the Whistler Weasel Workers since 1999; having traveled to Lake Louise for World Cups, Bormio for World Championships and of course here at home for the 2010 Olympics and Paralympics.